Study abroad

 Awaken your inner alchemist and help create and distribute medicine that people rely on to fight illness.
 Or be the engineer that refines the cameras used for surgeries.

-If you enjoy keeping track of things and helping people stay in order, you can become a medical records technician and train in just two years with some courses.
+If you enjoy keeping track of things and helping people stay in order, you can become a medical records technician and train in two years with some courses.

 Different Days